EDUCBA Logo

 Valuation, Hadoop, Excel, Mobile Apps, Web Development & many more.

-Iskcon is a religious community that focuses mainly on the Hindu deity – Sri Krishna.
+Iskcon is a religious community focusing mainly on the Hindu deity – Sri Krishna.
 Three other divinities of this temple are Sri Gaur Nitai, Sri Radha Banke Bihari, and Sri Ram Darbar.
-Skillfully carved statues of Radha and Krishna are present here, which act as a major attraction within this temple.
-One can enjoy the delightful and highly mesmerizing Harinam Kirtan and prasadam throughout the day.
-A considerable number of religious activities, such as Yatras and other important festivals, happen here with full joy and enthusiasm.
+Skillfully carved statues of Radha and Krishna are present here, a major attraction within this temple.
+One can enjoy the delightful and highly mesmerizing Harinam Kirtan and Prasadam throughout the day.
+Many religious activities, such as Yatras and other important festivals, happen here joyfully and enthusiastically.

 #2 Mahavir Mandir

-Mahavir Mandir, also known as Manokamna Temple, is one of the holy temples earmarked to Lord Hanuman.
+Mahavir Mandir, popularly known as Manokamna Temple, earmarks its significance to Lord Hanuman as one of the holy temples dedicated to him.
 It is present in the heart of Patna city, where millions of pilgrims visit daily to offer prayer and seek the blessings of God.
 The budget of the temple trusts is the second highest in North India after the Vaishno Devi shrine.
 One can find various facilities such as shops, offices, and palmistry centers in its complex.

-Every year, festivals like Ram Navami and New Year celebrations occur, with thousands of pilgrims who visit the Mandir.
+Festivals like Ram Navami and New Year celebrations occur every year, with thousands of pilgrims visiting the Mandir.
 Long queues are present at the temple, especially on Tuesdays and Saturdays, which are to be the worshiping days of Lord Hanuman.
-The devotees can enjoy free food made at Ram Rasoi and Sita Rasoi, which are being managed by Shri Mahavir Sthan Nyas Samiti.
+The devotees can enjoy free food made at Ram Rasoi and Sita Rasoi, managed by Shri Mahavir Sthan Nyas Samiti.
 Moreover, Tirupati experts prepare the famous delicacy – Naivedyam is the prasadam provided at the temple.
 Mahavir Mandir is close to the Patna Railway Station.

 #3 Gurudwara Patna Sahib